oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 **document**: output file produced by an analysis tool, which enumerates the results produced by the tool

-**(document) viewer**: CSAF consumer that reads a document, displays a list of the results it contains, and allows an end user to view each result in the context of the artifact in which it occurs

 **driver**: tool component containing an analysis tool’s or converter’s primary executable, which controls the tool’s or converter’s execution, and which in the case of an analysis tool typically defines a set of analysis rules

 **embedded link**: syntactic construct which enables a message string to refer to a location mentioned in the document